We invite you to enter the William Van Dyke Short Story Prize.

 - The submission deadline for the short story contest is February 15, 2019.
 Note – there is a grace period of three days for this contest.
 Entries submitted by 11:59 PST on February 18th will be entered into the contest.

 - The entry fee is $20 and includes a complimentary PDF copy of the prize issue featuring the winning work.

 - You may submit one story per contest entry fee and it must be 5500 words or less.
 There is no limit on the number of entries per person.

 - Entries must be previously unpublished (if it has a circulation of 500 or greater, in print or online, we consider it previously published).

 - We do allow simultaneous submissions, but if it is accepted elsewhere please withdraw it immediately and make a note in the "notes" section of the entry.

-- A blind reading of all entries will be conducted by a panel of Ruminate readers, who will select 10 short stories as finalists.
+- All entries will be removed of identifying information and then read by a panel of Ruminate readers, who will select 10 short stories as finalists.
 The finalists will then be reviewed by our finalist judge.

 - Also not eligible to compete are: regular Ruminate blog contributors, past 1st-place winners of any Ruminate Prize, past judges of any Ruminate prizes, and friends or family of the Ruminate staff.

-- We will be notifying all entrants of submission status in mid-April, 2018.
+- We will be notifying all entrants of submission status in late April, 2019.